pradeep-tiwari/oui/CONTRIBUTING.md

 * `yarn test` - test code for syntax errors

-## :pencil: Develop
+## 2. :pencil: Develop

 1. Create branch: `git checkout -b username/branch-name`
-2. Commit your changes `git commit -a -m 'Added new button styles`
+2. Commit your changes: `git commit -a -m 'Added new button styles`
 3. Update `CHANGELOG.md` and append your changes to the "Unreleased" section:

     ```